Table of Contents

 Fees, Rates, and Penalties

-As previously mentioned, the rates for OnDeck tend to be quite high in terms of the APR.
-But the rates are clear at the outset.
+As previously mentioned, the rates for OnDeck tend to be relatively high in terms of the APR.
+But the rates are transparent at the start; nothing will creep up on you later.
 In addition, OnDeck has no prepayment penalties (a rarity in the market), meaning people can pay off their term loans quickly.
-However, there is little benefit in doing this, as the total repayments are fixed.
+Still, there is little benefit in doing this, as the total repayments are fixed.

-The origination fees for OnDeck terms loans between 2.4% – 4% on your first loan.
+The origination fees for OnDeck terms loans are between 0% – 5% on your first loan.
 This fee drops to 1% – 3% for the second loan and 0% – 3% for the third loan.
-The maintenance fee for the line of credit is $20.
+The maintenance fee for the line of credit is $20, which gets waived for the first six months if you withdraw $5,000 or more from your business line of credit loan within the first week of opening your line.

 |Loan Type||Term Loan||Line of Credit|